robotology-playground/WBI-Toolbox/README.md

 - **urdf**:      location of the urdf model of the robot to be used.

 If you wish to change any of the default values you should do it in `${CODYCO_SUPERBUILD_ROOT}/codyco/build/install/share/codyco/contexts/wbit/` (assuming you left the default installation directory of the WBI Toolbox, otherwise look for the corresponding `contexts` directory).
 To generate default .ini files for a different robot, head to `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/libraries/wbInterface/conf/wbit/CMakeTmp` and add your new .ini.in file.

+What's important to remember is that your `YARP_DATA_DIRS` environmental variable **should include your CoDyCo `/share` directory** where CoDyCo contexts can be found.
+If you locally installed CoDyCo, it should be enough to append the following location:
+`$CODYCO_SUPERBUILD_DIR/install/share/codyco` to `YARP_DATA_DIRS`.

 ###### Current Controllers
 Our most recent controllers and other Simulink diagrams can be found in `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/controllers`.
 In there you can find: